Night Street Photo

 We begin in the bustling heart of the city at Osaka station.
 After exploring its labyrinthine walkways and passages, we will go out into the Umeda district—the nightlife capital of the city.
 We will end our exploration in the Kitashinchi entertainment district, known for its glitzy bars and extravagant neon signage.

-Meet the Trainers for this Photo Adventure
+Instructors for this Photo Adventure

 We meet inside JR Osaka station at the "Toki no Hiroba" square in front of the big golden clock.
 This square is located on the connection bridge above the train tracks.
 When in doubt, ask the station staff* about "Toki no Hiroba."